deepset-ai/haystack-home/content/overview/quick-start.md

 Use [pip](https://github.com/pypa/pip) to install the latest Haystack release:

-{{< tabs totalTabs="3">}}
+{{< tabs totalTabs="4">}}

 {{< tab tabName="Minimal"  >}}

-This command installs everything needed for basic Pipelines that use an InMemoryDocumentStore and an external LLM provider (for example, OpenAI).
+This command installs everything needed for basic Pipelines using InMemoryDocumentStore and an external LLM provider (for example, OpenAI).
+Use this installation method for basic features such as keyword-based retrieval, web search and text generation with LLMs including generative question answering.

 ```python
 pip install farm-haystack